YuiHrsw/whisper4dart/README.md

 dart rum libmpv_dart:setup --platform <your-platform>
 ```

-At this point,`whisper4dart ` is only available for Android,Windows and Linux.

 For example,you need to run:`dart run libmpv_dart:setup --platform windows` if you want to setup for windows.